- Bones of knee Joint

 The patellar Ligament

 The patellar ligament is the anterior ligament of the knee joint.
 It is the distal part of the quadriceps tendon and attached to the tibial tuberosity.
 The vastus medialis and lateralis contribute to the patellar ligament medially and laterally through the medial and lateral retinacula, which make up the joint capsule of the knee on either side of the patella.
 The ligamentum patellae is about 3 inches long and one inch broad.
-It is attached above to the margins and rough posterior surface of the apex of the patella, and below to the smooth, upper part of the tibial tuberosity.
+It is attached above to the margins and the rough posterior surface of the apex of the patella, and below to the smooth, upper part of the tibial tuberosity.

 The retinacula also maintain alignment of the patella relative to the patellar surface of the femur.